striversity/glft.old/sec02/solution/exercise09/README.md

 Given the functions:

-    * getNumOfItemsDb1() int - which returns the nubmer of items in db1
+    * getNumOfItemsDb1() int - which returns the number of items in db1
     * getItemCostDb1(int) float64 - which returns the cost of an it in db1
     * and functions getNumOfItemsDb2() and getItemCostDb2() which operates on db2